-Cease of our R&D operations in Palo Alto
+Cessation of our R&D operations in Palo Alto

 On October 7, 2019, in connection with the new organization structure, the Company announced a plan to restructure its R&D activities with the closing of its R&D operations in Palo Alto.
-The Company incurred net restructuring costs of €0.6 million, classified as part of research and development expenses in the consolidated statement of income and compromised of employee benefits (€5.0 million), net of gains from forfeitures of equity instruments linked to share-based compensation (€4.4 million).
-The amount recognized as current liabilities in the Consolidated Balance Sheet is €5.0 million.
+The Company incurred net restructuring costs of $\in 0.6$ million (2019 : $\in 0.6$ million), classified as part of research and development expenses in the consolidated statement of income.
+The amount recognized as current liabilities in the Consolidated Balance Sheet is $\in 0.2$ million (2019 : $\in 5.0$ million).